Celebrating five new college graduates

 Sarom received a degree in general management and works as a Payroll Service Officer at Canadia Bank in Phnom Penh.
 After graduation she got married and is expecting her first child.

 Malay is the youngest of five children.
 Her older siblings are farmers.
 She earned a degree in English Literature.
-Malay works as a teacher for the CVF English Language Program in the Prey Touch Commune.
+Malay works as a teacher in the Prey Touch Commune.

 We wish all of them the very best as they embark on a new path.
 By earning their college degrees, they have already taken the first important steps towards a promising future.